kmiccio/server/janus/Readme.md

   -/opt/janus/bin/janus
   -Test your server http://xxx.domain.com/janus/info => You should see a json response

-  -For SSL, we will use the reverse proxy to janus on port 8088 insted of 8889 don't worry will be easy this way.
+  -For SSL, we will use the reverse proxy to janus on port 8088 insted of 8889 dont worry will be easy this way.
   -sudo cp 000-default-le-ssl.conf 000-default-le-ssl.conf.bak
   -sudo nano 000-default-le-ssl.conf
   -You will see the SSL certificates from Letsencrypt.
 DO NOT DELETE THEM.